garysteinmetz/technology_survey_study_materials/readme.md

 Ask your parents - 'is your job a grind?'
-If you help someone who is uninterested, expect them not to appreciate your sacrifice as much as you do A web page is normally constructed by making a series of HTTP GET calls
+If you help someone who is uninterested, expect them not to appreciate your sacrifice as much as you do A web page is normally constructed by making a series of HTTP GET calls Why primary care physicians are paid less than specialists

 JavaScript eventing
 JavaScript Ajax